Pratham00007/MindMate/README.md

-# 🌿 GCGrid - A Flutter Mental Wellness App
+# 🌿 MindMate - A Flutter Mental Wellness App

-**GCGrid** is a mental wellness app built with Flutter, designed specifically for Indian youth.
+**MindMate** is a mental wellness app built with Flutter, designed specifically for Indian youth.
 It combines modern UI, empathetic AI, and community support to address everyday mental health challenges with culturally sensitive solutions.

 ---